 - Assesses root cause of financial variance; establishes actions to mitigate/recover.

 - Educates / aligns regional team on financial and operational performance metrics.

-- Manage processes to ensure organizational goals and objectives are met including full oversight on all operational areas of the Department’s Budget
+- Manage processes to ensure organizational goals and objectives are met, including full oversight of all operational areas of the Department’s Budget.

 - Monitors the Transportation Dashboard created by the School Operations Project Analyst and partners with Transportation Functional areas to identify and resolve any discrepancies.